flaviuscode/flaviuscode.github.io/DJDC.md

 # Data Journalism DC

-## We bring together data scientists, journalists, and citizens.
+## We bring together data scientists, journalists, and citizens

 ### What we do and care about